jeffleary00/capstone/README.md

 ## Tests
 The Postman profile for all API tests is found in the file *cs-mon-api.postman_collection.json* in this repository.
+Also, there is a custom Postman Environment for these tests as well, called *cs-mon-api.postman_environment.json*.
+Please import this environment as well, so that test variables can be stored correctly and tests will pass seamlessly.

 ### Test Users
 There are two users built for testing purposes: